alphauslabs/tmpdocs/docs/guides/aws-cost-mods.md

-# Adding cost modifiers to the AWS cost calculator using bluectl
+# Adding cost modifiers to the AWS calculator using bluectl

 !!! note
     This guide is only applicable to Ripple users.